Why is My Internet So Slow on My PC but Not My Phone?

 Linked issue: Ethernet Internet Speed Capped at 100 Mbps (Fix)

-Software on your computer can also slow down your internet.
-Computers can run lots of different software that might use the internet without you even knowing it.
+Software on your computer can slow down your internet speed.
+PCs run many different types of software that could use your internet without you knowing.

-Apps running quietly in the background could be hogging your internet.
-This includes updates, cloud services, or even unwanted malware.
+Apps running in the background can use a lot of internet.
+This includes automatic updates and cloud services, and sometimes even malware.

 Check which app uses network heavily